How to Select an LED Dimmable Driver and Tips & Tricks

 Choosing the right power: The Balancing Act

-Now, imagine voltage as the water pressure in a pipe, and current as the flow rate.
-Your LED driver needs to output the right voltage (usually 12V or 24V) to match your strip's specifications.
-Check the product listings or manuals for precise information.
-Current, on the other hand, determines the brightness – higher current means brighter strips.
-Emitever drivers provide optimal current regulation for consistent performance, ensuring your strips shine with unwavering intensity.
+Think of voltage as the water pressure in a pipe, and current as the flow rate.
+Your LED driver needs to output the right voltage (usually 24V or 48V) to match your strip's specifications.
+Check product listings or manuals for precise information.
+Current determines the brightness — higher current means brighter strips.
+Emitever drivers provide optimal current regulation for consistent performance.

 Think of wattage as the fuel gauge for your LED strip system.
-To choose the right driver, you need to calculate the total wattage of all your strips.
-No need for a buffer with Emitever's drivers, just add up the individual wattages of your strips.
+To choose the right driver, calculate the total wattage of all your strips.
+Simply add up the individual wattages of your strips.
+For a step-by-step formula, see our power requirements guide.

 1. Power Needs:

 • Wattage: Calculate the total wattage of your LED lighting.
-Emitever's drivers don't need "buffer" wattage, so pick one matching your total usage (e.g., 45W LEDs = 45W driver).
+Pick a driver matching your total usage (e.g., 45W LEDs = 45W driver with 20% headroom = 54W minimum).

-• Voltage/Current: Match the driver's output voltage (e.g., 12V or 24V) to your LED's rated voltage.
+• Voltage/Current: Match the driver's output voltage to your LED's rated voltage.
+Emitever offers 24V and 48V systems.
 Consult product listings or manuals for specifics.

 Dimming or Not Dimming: That is the Question

 Want to control the ambiance?
 A dimming driver is your best friend.
 These drivers work seamlessly with most AC dimmers, giving you the power to transform your space from dazzling daylight to cozy moonlight.
-Emitever's universal dimming drivers offer compatibility with virtually any dimmer, making you the conductor of your own lighting symphony.
-But if a simple on/off switch is all you need, a standard driver will do the job.
+Emitever's universal dimming drivers offer compatibility with TRIAC, ELV, MLV, 0-10V, and PWM systems.
+Not sure which dimming type you need?
+Read our MLV vs ELV guide.

 2. Dimming: